mamariomiamo/docu-trial/docs/hardware/px4-firmware/time-synchronisation.md

 **Known issue**: In not-so rare cases, camera data may arrive to OBC earlier than the triggering.
 This may caused by multiple factors, such as the USB kernel was allocated the right time to transmit the data over, while the UART kernel is stucked waiting for scheduling.
 I would like to term this effect as **jitter**, as this normally have something to do on how the OS schedule kernel tasks.

+In addition, there is no way to know the actual time that the correspondence is happening, which hides behind the non-deterministic communication delay, buffering delay etc.

-For a reference on how the implementation may look like for a IMU-Camera synchronisation, refer here [camera_imu_sync.cpp](https://github.com/chengguizi/tiscamera_ros/blob/master/include/camera_imu_sync.hpp).
+For a reference on how the implementation may look like for a IMU-Camera synchronisation, without assuming time synchronisation, refer here [camera_imu_sync.cpp](https://github.com/chengguizi/tiscamera_ros/blob/master/include/camera_imu_sync.hpp).

 ## Doing Time Synchronisation using MAVLink